• Pinterest

 Spread the love

-Sometimes the stories behind the treasures we find are more meaningful than the treasures themselves!
-This is the sweet story behind the mirror!
+Sometimes the stories behind the treasures we find are more meaningful than the treasures themselves.
+This oak‑framed mirror is one of those pieces — a simple object with a sweet little history woven through my adult life.

 Thyme for a Change

-This how “my” house looks now .
-The current owners have given it a Painted Lady style makeover.
-They have changed the porch a bit too.
-It wasn’t painted that cute when I owned it.
-They added the brick parking area.
-I sold this home when I moved back to Illinois, but I still drive past whenever I go “home” to Cincinnati.
+This is how my house looks now.
+The current owners have given it a Painted Lady makeover — the porch is different, the colors are brighter, and they added the brick parking area.
+It wasn’t nearly this cute when I owned it, but I still drive past whenever I go “home” to Cincinnati.

 Wrought Iron Gate

 My Mom had propped one of the gates against some trees.
 Unfortunately, the trees grew into the gate so I had to leave it behind in Illinois.
-I did take the other one to Florida but it is still bouncing around in the back of my van!
-I need to find a great spot for it!
+I did bring the other one to Florida .
+It is currently acting as a backdrop for some color pots.

 Weekends are for Exploring!

-We boarded the riverboat mid morning for our trip to Rabbit Hash, KY.
-Rabbit Hash, KY is a tiny little hamlet on the banks of the Ohio River.
-It has a population of 315 , which is slightly smaller than Ivesdale, IL where I grew up.
-It is a quaint little town.
-It is listed on the National Register of Historic places.
-When I googled it this morning , the General Store looks the same now as it did years ago.
-It did suffer a fire in 2016 but apparently they were able to salvage much of the wood and rebuild.
-They incorporated wood from the same era the store was originally built and they were able to retain their historic designation .
+We boarded mid‑morning for a trip to Rabbit Hash, Kentucky, a tiny hamlet on the banks of the Ohio River.
+Population: 315.
+Slightly smaller than Ivesdale, Illinois, where I grew up.
+Rabbit Hash is listed on the National Register of Historic Places, and when I Googled it this morning, the General Store looks exactly the same.
+It suffered a fire in 2016, but they salvaged much of the original wood and rebuilt using materials from the same era, allowing it to keep its historic designation.

 Marble top chest with mirror